tarwn/lessthandot-hugo/blogs/content/posts/2011-03-08-understanding-sql-server-2000-pivot.md

 4           Greg                 NULL
 4           NULL                 9</pre>

 Take a look at the case expression.
 Notice that there is no ELSE clause.
 Without an ELSE, the CASE expression will return NULL.
 This is extremely important for our end result.
-However, it&#8217;s important to realize that the second column has the person&#8217;s name and NULL, and the third column has shoe size and null.
+However, it's important to realize that the second column has the person's name and NULL, and the third column has shoe size and null.
 Next we will introduce column aliases.

 sql
 Select Id,